POFK/labellens/README.md

 Note that, when you press `j` or `k`, if the image has not been labelled, is will be labelled as `0`, otherwise the original value will be reserved.

-The result saved in `data/result/rank.txt`

-### label
+### add label
-After configuration, you can label image in http://127.0.0.1:5000/work
+After configuration, you can label image in http://127.0.0.1:5000/workspace
 <img  border="0" src="./exam/1.png" style="text-align:center;">